GunelMC/GunelMC/README.md

 - Successfully prepared and delivered numerous onsite client pitch presentations and RFPs.

-## Skills

-#### Strong Analytical Mindset, Creative Problem Solving and Research skills

-Throughout my career I have benefitted immensely from my solution-oriented mindset and efficient problem-solving skills using a combination of analytical frameworks, data and creative thinking.
-Some examples include:

-- Conducted regular analyses to measure the impact of our marketing initiatives on the company's bottom line as part of the Growth and Analytics team.
-This involved advanced customer and campaign analytics, including calculating customer lifetime value and forecasting sales using tools such as advanced Excel, SQL, and Google Analytics.
-- Successfully delivered on one of the high-priority projects in [Gallup](https://www.gallup.com/corporate/212381/who-we-are.aspx), after quickly researching large amounts of data in multiple languages within a short deadline.
-See reference on my [Linkedin page](https://www.linkedin.com/in/gunelmehdiyeva/).
-- Authored a research report on market analysis and macro-economic evaluation of US-Azerbaijan trade relationship while working at the [United States-Azerbaijan Chamber of Commerce](https://www.usacc.org) in Washington DC, USA.
-- Successfully completed a data science project within a week using R programming language to perform sentiment analysis on Twitter data after scraping tweets using Twitter API Tweepy to predict who would win the Oscars in 2017.
-- Scored a 690 (85th percentile globally) on [Graduate Management Admission Test (GMAT)](https://en.wikipedia.org/wiki/Graduate_Management_Admission_Test) exam, a computer adaptive test intended to assess analytical and quantitative reasoning skills (among others) within a month of preparation while working full time.

-#### Strong Project Management and Organisational skills

-Working in fast-paced project-based environments such as consulting, project management and marketing honed my organisational and time-management skills.
-Some examples where I have demonstrated these include:

-- Managed the Unified Investment Platform project to help 12 US-based SMEs expand into the Black-Caspian Sea Region as a Project Management Consultant at USACC.
-- Helped organise[ “Doing Good Doing Well” Conference](https://www.ieserbc.com/) to promote responsible business through Sustainable Development Goals.
-- Organised two charity events (an exhibition-auction for sales of refugee children’s handicrafts and a fundraising concert for supporting treatment of children with Down Syndrome) during my finals.
-Despite the deadline pressure, I was included in the Dean’s Honor List for high GPA (94.8 out of 100).

-#### Effective Communication, Teamwork and Leadership skills

-Working in team- and project-based environments helped me develop valuable teamwork, communication and stakeholder management skills.
-I have extensive experience working with people from diverse backgrounds, solving problems in team settings and presenting findings to both technical and non-technical teams.
-Some examples include:

-- Mentored two aspiring software developers to help them achieve their personal and professional learning objectives through Makers.
-- Won MBA [Capstone Project Competition](https://mba.iese.edu/program/curriculum-content/capstone/) "Social Media (Enterprise Sales) Strategy for Hewlett Packard Enterprise", as part of a 5-member multinational team.
-- Delivered multiple successful presentations in front of internal and external stakeholders as a consultant at Gallup while working closely with cross-functional project teams based in the UK, USA, Germany and Bahrain.
-- Co-founded and led Youth Development Public Union, a fundraising NGO for underprivileged children.
-- Mentored two new hires through successful onboarding as the Strategic Marketing Manager.
-- Successfully delivered multiple projects as a member of several agile software development teams while at Makers Academy.

-#### Fast and adaptable learner

-I take pride in my innate intellectual curiosity and genuine desire to understand how things work.
-The diversity of experiences I have been through taught me an essential skill required of many successful software developers - the ability to learn quickly and efficiently.
-Some examples include:

-- Built a [single-page map application](https://github.com/GunelMC/betwixt) within 10 days using an entirely new library (React) and framework (Next.js) with only limited previous Javascript knowledge.
-- Taught myself how to manipulate databases using advanced SQL queries within a month for my job within the Growth and Analytics team.
-- Earned a state scholarship for a masters program after 20 days of preparation.
-- Taught myself Spanish within a month of arriving in Barcelona.

-#### Understanding of Databases:

-- Worked with large and fragmented datasets using tools like Excel, SQL and Python as part of the Growth and Analytics team.
-- Completed several evening classes on Relational Databases and Database Design with SQL offered by [City University](https://www.city.ac.uk/) to improve my understanding of complex databases.

 ## Education

 #### Makers Academy - London, UK (03/2021 - 07/2021)